 During day time, use a Vitamin C serum like Sesderma C-Vit Liposomal Serum , followed by sunscreen as mentioned below.

-• Laser Therapy: Laser therapy is a more advanced treatment option for removing dark spots caused by insect bites.
+Laser therapy for dark spots: Laser therapy is a more advanced treatment option for removing dark spots caused by insect bites.
 This treatment uses a laser to target the melanin in the affected area, breaking it down and reducing the appearance of hyperpigmentation.
 Q-switched NdYAG laser is the most commonly used laser for such pigmentation.

 Natural or Home Remedies to Remove Dark Spots Caused by Insect Bites or Mosquito Bites